-There are two Julian Wash tributaries in the central portion of the H2K PAD currently identified as ERZ washes that carry greater than 100 cfs during a regulatory storm event.
+There are two Julian Wash tributaries in the central portion of the H2K PAD previously identified as ERZ washes that carry greater than 100 cfs during a regulatory storm event.
 These washes begin within the H2K PAD and convey approximately 493 cfs during a regulatory storm event at the point where they empty into the Julian Wash.
-The H2K PAD proposes to remove the majority of the ERZ designation from these two tributaries.
-Please refer to Section III.B.3.c of the H2K PAD for more information and reasons to support the removal of the designation.
+The H2K PAD removed the majority of the ERZ designation from these two tributaries.
+Please refer to Section III.B.3.c of the H2K PAD for more information and reasons for removal of the designation.

 There is an unnamed currently designated ERZ wash located in the western portion of the H2K PAD near the Houghton Road/Interstate 10 traffic interchange.
 This wash starts within the H2K PAD and flows west and past Houghton Road where it connects to the Julian Wash.
 It carries approximately 743 cfs during a regulatory storm event at the point where it leaves the H2K PAD.
-The H2K PAD proposes to remove the ERZ designation from this wash.
-Please refer to Section III.B.3.c of the H2K PAD for more information and reasons to support the removal of the designation.
+The H2K PAD removed the ERZ designation from this wash.
+Please refer to Section III.B.3.c of the H2K PAD for more information and reasons for removal of the designation.